kyleperik/termfun/README.md

 # Why?

 I like functional programming and I wanted to make a simple game.
 I couldn't find any thing that would make that easy for me, so I made this just to make this easier for myself.

+# What if I want to make something that isn't turn based?

+The optional parameter `fps` is made available to you.
+It takes your turn based program and just sends a blank char each time there isn't input during that frame

+*ISSUE:* if you type faster than the set fps, it does not always behave as it should (at least on linux).
+It will seem like what you type isn't doing anything, but then it will all come out once you type another char.